aps2201/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)
+there seems to be a spike in the lower end of the interval.

-Interval containing maximum average number of steps is
+We can see which one this is by looking at the interval containing maximum average number of steps, which is :

 ```r
 maxintrow=which(stepmeanint$steps==max(stepmeanint$steps))